MukulParasar/PRODIGY_FS_02/README.md

 ## Overview

 This is a full-stack employee management system built with modern web technologies.
 The application provides a secure, admin-only interface for managing employee records with comprehensive CRUD operations, search functionality, and professional UI components.
-The system has been converted to use local authentication instead of external OIDC for easy local development and deployment.

 ## System Architecture